 - Jaundice (yellowing of the skin)

-Pain can last a few minutes to a couple hours.
+Pain can last a few minutes to a couple of hours.

-You should seek immediate care if you have the following symptoms that may suggest a more serious gallstone complication:
+You should seek immediate care if you have the following symptoms that may suggest a more serious problem:

 - Pain in your abdomen so intense you can’t find a comfortable position or sit still

-- Jaundice (yelling of the skin or the whites of your eyes)
+- Jaundice (when your skin or the whites of your eyes turn yellow)

 - High fever with chills